The scientific consensus today is that Archaeopteryx is one of the earliest birds. Find out why these fossils have had such a big impact.

 Could Archaeopteryx Fly?

 The evidence is clear that Archaeopteryx was capable of flight.
 However, there has been debate about whether it was a glider or a powered flier.
 Proponents of the glide hypothesis have argued that Archaeopteryx’s shoulders may not have allowed for an upstroke to generate lift.
 Others point out that the wishbone was relatively flat and would not have been well suited to powered flight.

 Today’s consensus is that Archaeopteryx was capable of powered flight.
 Discussions continue about the strength and size of the pectoral muscles, the power-to-weight ratio, and even if a reptilian or avian muscle mode were used.
 The feather shape and distribution strongly favor a bird capable of powered flight.
-Exactly how well and how far Archaeopteryx could fly remains unknown.
-It is believed to have been a slow flyer, and Archaeopteryx had flight characteristics similar to a modern pheasant or crow.
+Exactly how well and how far this early bird could fly remains unknown.
+It is believed to have been a slow flyer, and had flight characteristics similar to a modern pheasant or crow.
 Archaeopteryx was similar in size to a modern raven.

 What Color Was Archaeopteryx?

 We can’t be certain of the coloration or even whether it had feathers on the head and neck.
 However, research has shown that the feathers contained melanosomes and melanin structures, making them black.
 Some studies have suggested that Archaeopteryx may have had white and black plumage, while other examinations suggest an overall black coloration.
 As our technology advances, we will probably learn more from the fossil.

 Where Did it Live?
 Why Is It So Well Preserved?